MaxHilsdorf/Walking-Bass-Generator/readme.md

 ## Music Theory

+<img src="images/sheet_music.jpg" alt="sheet_music" width="300"/>

 This article assumes a basic understanding of music theory.
 You should know what scales are and how to build chords from them.

-<img src="images/sheet_music.jpg" alt="sheet_music" width="300"/>
+In this chapter, I hope to give you a basic understanding of what a Walking Bass does and how it can be composed within a certain set of constraints.

 ## Algorithm